rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/refs-in-react/execute-child-function-from-parent.md

 **Another example of passing ref further down Parent > Middle > Child want to call a method from Child in Parent** [https://stackoverflow.com/questions/57389181/unable-to-call-child-function-from-parent-using-refs-with-functional-component](https://stackoverflow.com/questions/57389181/unable-to-call-child-function-from-parent-using-refs-with-functional-component)

+Essentially, useRef is like a “box” that can hold a mutable value in its .current property.

+You might be familiar with refs primarily as a way to access the DOM.
+If you pass a ref object to React with <div ref={myRef} />, React will set its .current property to the corresponding DOM node whenever that node changes.